yoyooyooo/some-stars/README.md

 ## Rust

+*   [vicanso/pingap](https://github.com/vicanso/pingap) - A reverse proxy like nginx, built on pingora, simple and efficient.

 *   [ozankasikci/rust-git-worktree](https://github.com/ozankasikci/rust-git-worktree) - A cli application written in rust in order make working with git worktrees easier.

 *   [openai/codex](https://github.com/openai/codex) - Lightweight coding agent that runs in your terminal